Our 2020 list of the Top 50 Online MBA Programs in the US. For an explanation of ranking criteria, click here.

 Other Orientation Residency highlights include Keynote Speakers and the opportunity to “connect with the Penn State community through campus tours end events.”

-The Gies College of Business at University of Illinois at Urbana-Champaign offers a fully online MBA (iMBA) with seven specializations including Digital Marketing, Financial Management, Global Challenges in Business, Innovation: From Creativity to Entrepreneurship, Managerial Economics and Business Analysis, Strategic Leadership & Management, and Value Chain Management.
+Seven specializations are available and include Digital Marketing, Financial Management, Global Challenges in Business, Innovation: From Creativity to Entrepreneurship, Managerial Economics and Business Analysis, Strategic Leadership & Management, and Value Chain Management.
 Students must complete at least six specializations and a program-wide experiential learning course.

-Per the school, “specializations ultimately come together as a capstone project and lead to the complete iMBA.”
+“Specializations ultimately come together as a capstone project and lead to the complete iMBA,” says the school.
 Students will also choose two of three advanced-leadership pathways, including Digitization, Globalization and Innovation.

 Learning takes place through Coursera and through the University.
 The part of the curriculum in the Coursera platform is on demand, so students can complete it at their own pace.
 Other program highlights include hands-on faculty, interactive in classes and projects, and weekly live class sessions, covering multiple time zones across the world.
 Students live in more than 50 different countries.